D3M4rc0/nextjs-docker/README.md

 - 🚀 **Rebuilds with no changes:** 5-15 seconds (99%+ time savings)
 - 🔄 **Dependency updates only:** 2-3 minutes (60%+ time savings)

-See the [Benchmark Example App](#-benchmark-example-app) section for detailed real-world results on MacBook M3 Pro.
+See the [Benchmark Example App](#-benchmark-example-app) section for automated benchmark results and comparison with the default Dockerfile.